missVM/alx-low_level_programming/0x00-hello_world/README.md

-project 0. a script that runs a C file through the preprocessor and save the result into another file.
+project 0. a script that runs a C file through the preprocessor and save the result into another file

+project 1. a script that compiles a C file but does not link.